 Source: Kikakurui.com.

-China delivers many national standards to enhance plastic recycling.
-They are called GB (Guo Biao) Standards.
+China's Guo Biao (GB) Standards enhance plastic recycling.
 Thirty-two prefix code classifications differentiate GB Standards from one industrial sector to another.
-Amongst those classifications, one is for the environmental protection sector, namely HJ, HJ/T, HJT, under the Ministry of Ecology and Environment of China (China National Standards Service Center).
-The GB Standards are generally classified into two stages: mandatory (prefix code without T) and recommended (prefix code with T).
-Table 2 lists several GB Standards.
+One classification is for the environmental protection sector (HJ, HJ/T, HJT) under the Ministry of Ecology and Environment (China National Standards Service Center).
+GB Standards are classified into two stages: mandatory (prefix code without T) and recommended (prefix code with T).
+Table 2 lists examples of GB Standards.

 GB Standards Number | Name of Standard | Issue |